LiteObject/monolith-to-microservice/Domain_Driven_Design.md

    - This alignment supports the creation of **autonomous, stream-aligned teams**, which helps reduce delivery contention and speed up development.
 Conway's Law suggests that system design reflects the organization's communication structure, and aligning teams to domain-oriented microservices is a way to leverage this ("Inverse Conway Maneuver").

 5. Supporting Domain Understanding and Communication:
-   - DDD promotes developing a common, ubiquitous language shared by domain experts and developers.
+   - DDD promotes developing a **common, ubiquitous language** shared by domain experts and developers.
 This shared vocabulary is invaluable for defining clear APIs, event formats, and other interfaces between services.
+   - DDD helps improve domain expertise within teams and builds understanding and empathy for users.
+Techniques like Event Storming (a collaborative exercise often used in DDD) can help shape domain models with non-developer colleagues.

+6. Guiding Implementation and Prioritization:
+   - DDD concepts like BCs and Aggregates provide logical units for decomposition and can help prioritize which parts of a monolithic system to extract first, based on the relationships and dependencies between these units.
+   - Within a microservice, DDD patterns like domain layers, entities, value objects, and aggregates can guide the internal design, especially for complex business logic.
+Patterns like CQRS and Event-Driven Architecture are often applied within or between DDD-oriented microservices to handle complex workflows and eventual consistency.

+DDD provides the conceptual framework (Bounded Contexts, Aggregates, Ubiquitous Language) and principles (Information Hiding, Cohesion, Coupling) that are **essential for successfully designing microservice boundaries**.
+It helps ensure the resulting architecture is aligned with business capabilities, supports independent development and deployment, facilitates team autonomy, and manages the inherent complexity of distributed systems.
+While defining these boundaries accurately can be challenging, DDD is widely considered a vital tool in the microservice architect's toolkit.

+---
-### Eeferences:
+### References: